 - Reviewing your supplier list to see if it is possible to generate further cost savings by consolidating your IP portfolio with one provider.

-Completing an IP audit is only the first step in what should be a regular programme of portfolio reviews.
-By conducting audits at regular intervals (ideally at least every six months), you can ensure that your portfolio continues to evolve as your business does, and it could also identify additional savings in the future; for example, by:
+Completing an IP audit is only the first step in what should be a regular programme of portfolio and strategy reviews.
+By conducting audits at regular intervals (ideally at least every six months), you can ensure that your portfolio and indeed your strategy continues to evolve as your business does, and it could also identify additional savings in the future; for example, by:

 - Merging registrations;